EstelleGvl/unknownhands/pages/USER_GUIDE.md

 - Clusters = closely related groups
 - Isolated nodes = unique records
 - Dense areas = production centers

-### Searching by Relationships

-The Network mode includes a **Relationships** filter that allows you to explore connections between entities.
-Relationship data is indexed and searchable, making it easy to find records based on their connections to other entities.

 ### Exporting Network Visualizations